Health endpoint

 GET /api/logs/stream | Server-Sent Events stream of new log entries as they are produced. |

-The stream emits one data: line per event, including an initial { "type": "initial", "logs": [...] } snapshot.
+data: line per event, including an initial { "type": "initial", "logs": [...] } snapshot.
 All three endpoints require an authenticated admin (dashboard JWT, bearer key with accessType: all, OAuth token, or Better Auth session).

 The buffer is process-local.
 For multi-instance deployments, ship stdout to your log aggregator instead of relying on this endpoint.